 Practical suggestions for primary care could be to:

-- use video instead of audio-only calls if a clinician has a hunch that the patient may be very unwell, for example
+- use video calls instead of audio calls if a clinician has a hunch that the patient might be very unwell, and arrange for a physical examination if indicated

 - provide effective safety-netting verbally and in writing (this could be through a text or email), including next steps for the patient if their condition worsens or doesn’t resolve as expected